If you are looking for a durable yet cheap metal roofing sheets, corrugated metal panels are an increasingly popular option.

 So if you live in ANY of these states, you cannot buy this product from Home Depot 🙁

-Buying a Metal Roof From a Roofing Supplier vs Home Improvement Chain
+Buying Corrugated Metal Panels From a Roofing Supplier vs Home Improvement Chain

 Its very natural for most DIY savvy homeowners to turn to either Lowe’s or Home Depot for all their building needs, including roofing materials.